dovecot/documentation/docs/index.md

 Dovecot Pro implements Palomar, a cloud-native architecture that allows for Dovecot to be highly available, scalable, and stateless.

-Dovecot Pro uses Dovecot core as part of the architecture.
+Dovecot Pro uses Dovecot Core as part of the Palomar architecture.

 For full details and documentation on Dovecot Pro, visit [[link,dovecot_pro]].